penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/09_add_tool_servicenow_create_incident_to_agentloop.md

+---
+title: 09 - Add the 'ServiceNow Create Incident' tool to your agent
-# Module 9 - Add ServiceNow Create Incident Tool to Agent Loop
+description: Add the ServiceNow Create Incident workflow as a callable tool in the Agent Loop. ms.service: logic-apps ms.topic: tutorial ms.date: 08/19/2025
+author: absaafan
+ms.author: absaafan
+---

 In this module we will take the ServiceNow Create Incident workflow and add it as a tool in our Agent Loop workflow.